techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-31-English/index.md

 Poland.
 Let's hear his story, this time in English.
 For the Polish version, [click here](https://techwriter.pl/kilka-pytan-do-czesc-31).
-In this interview, you will learn about his extensive experience in technical writing and the respects in which this domain resembles competitive sports.
+In this interview, you will learn about his extensive experience in technical writing and the how technical writing is like competitive sports.
 Mateusz shares his invaluable observations and insights, which will be helpful for those considering a step toward technical communication as well as anyone interested in it.